sowirepo/aws-sdk-php/README.md

 This is the official repository, with added functionality for chmod in the S3 Streamwrapper.
-Chmod uses the same mapping scheme for the credentials as mkdir;
+Chmod uses the following mapping for unix filesystem modes to canned acl (different of mkdir):
-- 0700 is public-read,
+- 0xx4 and 0xx5 is public-read,
-- 0600 is authenticated read
+- 0xx6 and 0xx7 is public-read-write
 - the rest is private.
 usage is the same as normal chmod, (that was the point).